AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

-This is the end of our article on 10 best wireless headphones for TV.
+This is the end of our article on 10 best wireless headphones for TV in 2023.
 Hopefully, we have at least helped you understand what makes a good pair of TV headphones and if you have found something you like on our list, then our mission is complete.

 If you liked this article, please share it and subscribe to our mailing list for more interesting articles on audio equipment.

 I’m a writer and editor at AudioReputation.
 I disassembled my first portable AM/FM radio when I was only 8.
 At the age of 11, I burned the circuit board on my old boombox cassette player.
 I’m not going to explain how but it was reckless and stupid.